kerkomen/rei/README.md

 #### **Unit**ing

 Uniting, or concatenating, several files can be achieved with `unite` rule.
 This rule has a synonym: `concatenate`, or `concat` for short.
-While simple file concatenation can be achieved using UNIX  `cat` tool, `rei unite <...>` has to acknowledge the delimiter symbol (which should be the same for all input files) and can change the delimiter symbol for the whole output.
+While simple file concatenation can be achieved using UNIX  `cat` tool, `rei unite <...>` has to acknowledge the delimiter symbol (which should be the same for all input files) and can change the delimiter symbol for the whole output or skip / omit lines.

 TODO